Ayuilos/MultiResourceEIP/README.md

     event ResourceOverwritten(uint256 indexed tokenId, bytes8 overwritten);

     /*
+    @dev This emits whenever a resource is set.
+    */
+    event ResourceSet(bytes8 id);

+    /*
+    @dev This emits whenever resource custom data is added to the list of custom on a resource.
+    */
+    event ResourceCustomDataAdded(
+        bytes8 resourceId,
+        bytes16 customResourceId
+    );

+    /*
+    @dev This emits whenever resource custom data is removed from the list of custom on a resource.
+    */
+    event ResourceCustomDataRemoved(
+        bytes8 resourceId,
+        bytes16 customResourceId
+    );

+    /*
+    @dev This emits whenever resource custom data is set.
+    */
+    event ResourceCustomDataSet(bytes8 resourceId, bytes16 customResourceId);

+    /*
     @notice Accepts the resource from pending.
     @dev Moves the resource from the pending array to the accepted array.
 Array order is not preserved.